plastilinn/docs/pages/sections/Solutions.md

 ### 🔑#key solutions - Product-Market Fit

 💰rating: 70

 The product should satisfy a significant need in the market.
 Achieving product-market fit is a critical milestone for startups.

 **💭 Questions**

-💭 #question Does the product meet the needs and preferences of the target market?
- 💭 #question Have customers validated the product-market fit through feedback or purchases?
- 💭 #question Is the product being recommended or referred by existing users?
+Does the product meet the needs and preferences of the target market?;Have customers validated the product-market fit through feedback or purchases?;Is the product being recommended or referred by existing users?

 **🚨 Risks**

 🚨Product-Market Fit
 Lack of product-market fit can result in low customer adoption and limited revenue generation.

 🚨mitigation strategy
 Conduct market research to validate product-market fit and collect customer feedback on the product.

 🚨contingency strategy
 Iterate and improve the product based on feedback and ensure it meets the needs and preferences of the target market.